AI experts sharing free tutorials to accelerate your business.

 • One narrative per tooth or site (crowns, implants, endo) OR one narrative per quadrant (perio surgery, grafting)

-• Header block: patient name, DOB, subscriber ID, group, provider name + NPI + Tax ID, date of service, procedure code + description
+• Header block: patient first name + last initial, DOB (last 4), subscriber ID, group, provider name + NPI type 1 + NPI type 2 + Tax ID, date of service, procedure code + description

 • Body: 200–350 words, no fluff, third person, past tense for findings, present tense for plan